Terriers

 Like other terrier breeds, your Cairn has developed barking as a means to communicate with you and alert you to changes or threats in the immediate environment.

-Like other dogs that are bred to be highly sociable and human-centred, your Cairn may bark excessively when they are left alone for long periods.
+Like other dogs that are bred to be highly sociable and human-centered, your Cairn may bark excessively when they are left alone for long periods.
 Excessive barking and other undesirable behaviour may be signs of separation anxiety or boredom.

 Redirect your furry friend’s attention with lots of mental stimulation and playtime: toy, toy, and more toys.
 Your Cairn loves to play!

-A mature Cairn Terrier is between 28 and 31 cm at the wither and weighs between 6 and 7,5 kg.
+A mature Cairn Terrier is between 28 and 31 cm at the wither and weighs between 6 and 7.5 kg.

 Work with your trusted veterinarian and a canine nutritionist to provide a balanced, nutritious diet to maintain your dog’s healthy weight and shiny coat.